Can an Ex-Wife Claim My Social Security Benefit?

-In 2011, more than 6 million spouses and parents, including ex-spouses, got Social Security benefits from their current or former husband or wives’ work records.
-If you qualify for Social Security retirement, disability or survivors benefits, your ex-wife can get benefits if she meets the Social Security Administration’s eligibility requirements.
+In 2017, more than 3 million spouses, including ex-spouses, got Social Security benefits from their former husband's or wife’s work records.
+If you qualify for Social Security retirement or disability benefits, your ex-wife can also get benefits if she meets the Social Security Administration’s eligibility requirements.
 She would get monthly benefits on a tax-free basis just like you.
 Her benefits won’t affect how much you get, though.

 Eligibility for Retirement and Disability